Ladas552/Flake-Ocean/README.md

 Also for that [one guy](https://codeberg.org/Dich0tomy/snowstorm) who switched to codeberg

-Also [this post from drupol](https://not-a-number.io/2025/refactoring-my-infrastructure-as-code-configurations/) was huge help in migrating my config to dendritic.
+Also [this post from drupol](https://not-a-number.io/2025/refactoring-my-infrastructure-as-code-configurations/) was huge help in migrating my config to dendritic

 Also, thanks to everyone in nix-community for being so awesome, wouldn't be there without ya